tu-team/2/doc/articles/Cognitive technologies 2013-03/seminar.md

 We can spend some time to experiment with WolframAlpha:

  1. Ultimate Question of Life, the Universe, and Everything
+ 1. What is the meaining of life?
  1. first American to orbit the Earth
  1. first Russian to orbit the Earth
  1. current weather in kazan
  1. what is Firefox?
  1. to get Rid of

-This is main magical force of Siri and similar.
+This is main magical force of Siri.

 ### [Evi](http://www.evi.com)